-I was trained at Princeton University as a neo-institutionalist in sociology, meaning that I try to analyze social developments and policies by uncovering the assumptions, norms, and behavioural patterns that structure decision-making and thus produce outcomes at the population level in particular organizational or policy fields.
+He was trained at Princeton University as a neo-institutionalist in sociology, meaning that he tries to analyze social developments and policies by uncovering the assumptions, norms, and behavioural patterns that structure decision-making and thus produce outcomes at the population level in particular organizational or policy fields.

 [somewhat chronologically from earliest to current research interest]

 - national identity construction through history education

 - organizational behaviour among large U.S. firms

 - supplementary education around the world and especially in Japan